lbogerd/autoform/README.md

 - Only the first branch of an `anyOf` is displayed.
 - Arrays are rendered as a single set of controls (no add/remove UI yet).
-- There is no form state library wiring, validation messages, labels, or submission handling.
+- AutoForm (non-hook) does not currently mark required fields.
+The required-field UI applies to HookAutoForm.
+- There is no validation for required fields yet (this is part 2).
+This update only covers visual indication and ARIA attributes.
 - Formats beyond the ones listed above fall back to plain inputs.
 - Complex widgets (files, discriminated unions, recursive data) need dedicated UX.